Master Gunnery Sergeant Mark Jenkins

 Watch Master Gunnery Sgt.
 Mark Jenkins and Staff Sergeant Hiram Diaz's Masterclass: March Performance Practice with Euphoniums of "The President's Own" U.S. Marine Band

-Staff Sergeant Hiram Diaz
+Gunnery Sergeant Hiram Diaz

-Euphonium player Staff Sergeant Hiram Diaz joined “The President’s Own” United States Marine Band in January 2012.
-Staff Sgt.
+Euphonium player Gunnery Sergeant Hiram Diaz joined “The President’s Own” United States Marine Band in January 2012.
+Gunnery Sgt.
 Diaz began his musical instruction at age 12.
 He graduated in 2003 from the New World School of the Arts in Miami and continued his education at the University of Cincinnati-College Conservatory of Music (CCM) where he earned a bachelor’s degree in music performance in 2007.
 He is currently pursuing his master’s degree from the University of North Texas in Denton, where he studies with euphonium professor Brian Bowman.
 His instructors also included Timothy Northcut of CCM and Jay Bertolet, former principal tuba with the Florida Philharmonic Orchestra.

 Gunnery Sergeant Ryan McGeorge